Boy's Life (novel): Characters

 Judith Harper (a.k.a.
 Leatherlungs)— One of Cory's teachers, who is considered to be half-crazy and a "burnout" by the other teachers.
 She bullies Cory, specifically for his trouble in math, and at one point he gets so angry that he hits her.
 At the end, she gets what she deserves when the Demon glues her (with very strong, homemade glue) to her chair.

 Mrs. Neville— Cory's teacher in the beginning of the book, who encourages him to enter a short-story contest.
 Cory resents her, simply because she is a teacher, but finds out later that she was dying of cancer at the end of the year.
 She passes away during the summer.

-Reverend Blesset— A very right-wing Baptist preacher, who strongly opposes the Beach Boys and their music.
+Reverend Blessett— A very right-wing Baptist preacher, who strongly opposes the Beach Boys and their music.
 He gives a sermon saying that their music is from the devil, is trying to make children sexually crazed, and encourages delinquents.
 He illustrates this point with an angry spider monkey, whom he calls Lucifer, but this backfires when Lucifer escapes and proceeds to wreak havoc on the town.

 The Branlins— Two brothers, Gotha and Gordo, who bully children in the town.
 Eventually Johnny and Cory fight back, and win peace for the kids of Zephyr.

+Nemo Curliss—A sickly, weak young boy who makes friends with Cory and the other kids.
+His mother forbids him from playing sports due to his illness, but he actually reveals himself to be a talented pitcher, not only nailing one of the Branlin boys with an incredible fastball, but also throwing a ball so high in the air that it appears to enter orbit.

+The Glass Sisters—Two sisters, Miss Blue Glass and Miss Green Glass who teach piano lessons in Zephyr.
+Both own parrots, with Miss Green Glass's parrot being able to speak German curse words due to being around Dr. Lezander.
+Miss Green Glass's parrot also was the source of the mysterious green feather Cory finds at the start of the story.
+At the end of the story, Miss Blue Glass elopes with Owen Cathcoate.

+Owen Cathcoate—An elderly man who claims to have been a gunfighter in the dying days of the wild west.
+He says he met Wyatt Earp and Doc Holliday after the gunfight at the OK Corral as a kid, and Earp gave him the nickname "The Candystick Kid".
+While his claims are considered to be false, he demonstrates expert gunslinging ability during a shootout at the gas station with the Blaylocks.

+Chile Willow—A young lady that Cory encounters bathing after getting lost from Zephyr.
+She's incredibly sweet to Cory, and he believes himself to be in love with her.
+After helping Cory get back home, its revealed that Willow is in a (abusive) relationship and even has a child.
+Throughout the story, Cory learns to accept the fact that he and Willow weren't meant to be.